Before you are admitted to hospital for a surgery, there are things to do to ensure you are ready for your operation.

 A hospital caregiver will contact you in the afternoon of the business day before your surgery with information about your admission and fasting times and pre-surgery instructions.
 You will need to fast if you are booked for a general anaesthesia or twilight/sedation procedure.
 You do not need to fast for a local anaesthetic operation.

 If you are having major surgery or if you have had a history of blood clots, you may be required to self administer an injection of a blood thinner the night prior to surgery to reduce the risk of blood clots following your surgery.
 Dr Teh will write you a script for this injection if you are required to have the injection.
+Avoid injecting the blood thinner anywhere near the site where you will be having the surgery.

 If you are undergoing a day procedure, you must arrange for a responsible adult to drive you home and stay with you overnight.